Mohammad-Imran01/ABX_EXCHANGE_SOLUTION/README.md

 The core functionality is encapsulated in the `exchangehandler` class, which handles all tasks.
 The class is instantiated and used in `main.cpp`.

-Additionally, the repository includes a pre-built binary zip file (`bin-ABXExchange.zip`) that contains the application binary and a Node.js server for easy deployment and execution.

 ## Prerequisites

 To build and run this project from source, you need the following installed: